Barnes Foundation

 The Barnes was founded in 1922 by Albert C. Barnes, who made his fortune by co-developing Argyrol, an antiseptic silver compound that was used to combat gonorrhea and inflammations of the eye, ear, nose, and throat.
 He sold his business, the A.C.
 Barnes Company, just months before the stock market crash of 1929.

 Today, the foundation owns more than 4,000 objects, including over 900 paintings, estimated to be worth about $25 billion.
 These are primarily works by Impressionist, Post-Impressionist, and Modernist masters, but the collection also includes many other paintings by leading European and American artists, as well as African art, antiquities from China, Egypt, and Greece, and Native American art.

 In the 1990s, the Foundation's declining finances led its leaders to various controversial moves, including sending artworks on a world tour and proposing to move the collection to Philadelphia.
 After numerous court challenges, the new Barnes building opened on Benjamin Franklin Parkway on May 19, 2012.
-The foundation's current president and executive director, Thomas “Thom” Collins, was appointed on January 7, 2015.
+The foundation's current president and executive director, Thomas "Thom" Collins, was appointed on January 7, 2015.

 History

 Albert C. Barnes

 Albert C. Barnes began collecting art as early as 1902, but became a serious collector in 1912.
 He was assisted at first by painter William Glackens, an old schoolmate from Central High School in Philadelphia.
 On an art buying trip to Paris, France, Barnes visited the home of Gertrude and Leo Stein where he purchased his first two paintings by Henri Matisse.
 In the 1920s, Barnes became acquainted with the work of other modern artists such as Pablo Picasso, Amedeo Modigliani and Giorgio de Chirico through his Paris art dealer Paul Guillaume.

 On December 4, 1922, Barnes received a charter from the Commonwealth of Pennsylvania establishing the Barnes Foundation as an educational institution dedicated to promoting the appreciation of fine art and arboriculture.
-He purchased property in Merion from the American Civil War veteran and horticulturist Captain Joseph Lapsley Wilson, who had established an arboretum there in around 1880.
+He purchased property in Merion at 50 Lapsley Lane from the American Civil War veteran and horticulturist Captain Joseph Lapsley Wilson, who had established an arboretum there in around 1880.
 He commissioned architect Paul Philippe Cret to design a complex of buildings, including a gallery, an administration building, and a service building.
 The Barnes Foundation officially opened on March 19, 1925.

 The main building features several unusual Cubist bas-reliefs commissioned by Barnes from the sculptor Jacques Lipchitz.
 Elements of African art decorate the exterior wrought iron and the tile work created by the Enfield Pottery and Tile Works on the front portico of the building.
 Barnes built his home next to the gallery, which now serves as the administration building of the Foundation.
 His wife, Laura Leggett Barnes, developed the Arboretum of the Barnes Foundation and its horticultural education program in 1940.